ejpsoil/soildata-assimilation-guidance/docs/cookbook/hale-studio-consume-gml.md

     ogr2ogr -f SQLite tmp.sqlite GMLAS:soil.gml -dsco SPATILIATE=YES -nlt CONVERT_TO_LINEAR -oo EXPOSE_METADATA_LAYERS=YES

 In this recipe we will transform INSPIRE Soil GML from the city of Berlin to a relational database (GeoPackage).

 - (Install and) Start the Hale Studio tool
 - Import soil data from the Berlin Soil at https://fbinter.stadt-berlin.de/fb/atom/SO/SO_KrBwBoF2015.zip
 - unzip the file to a new folder
 - In hale studio, at File > Import > Source model, select the soil.xml included in the zip file
-- At File > Import > Source data, select the `INSPIRE GML...gml` included in the zip file, select default options on the import wizard
+- At File > Import > Source data, select the `INSPIRE GML.gml` included in the zip file, select default options on the import wizard
-- At File ...
+- At File > import > Target model, select an empty database.